How to Make Millions Before Grandma Dies: Casting

 Putthipong "Billkin" Assaratanakul (pictured in 2024) was cast in his debut lead film role for How to Make Millions Before Grandma Dies.

 Putthipong "Billkin" Assaratanakul was cast in his debut lead film role, alongside acting debutante Usha "Taew" Seamkhum.
 Putthipong was the producers' first choice but Pat disliked his initial audition: Putthipong was hired following a second audition, after taking a long break from acting to attend acting classes.
-Pat immediately wanted to hire the 78-year-old Usha after her audition, with his assistant director discovering her through a modelling agency Usha was signed to after participating in a seniors dance competition in 2019.
+Pat immediately wanted to cast the then-78-year-old Usha after her audition, with his assistant director discovering her through a modelling agency Usha was signed to after participating in a seniors dance competition in 2019.

 Speaking on hiring Usha, Pat stated "I wanted the [film's] acting to be natural [and] ideal way to be natural is to find someone who has never acted.
 [Usha] didn't have any pre-concept of acting.
 She believed in the story [and] became an actor.
 It's her gift and it's very charming".
-Usha was hired after a screen test with Putthipong, with the producers also wanting a first-time actress for the role.
-Usha she was hesitant to accept the role due to fears over not remembering her lines: she ultimately wrote out her lines by hand to help with active recall during filming.
+Usha was ultimately cast after a screen test with Putthipong, with the producers also wanting a first-time actress for the role.
+Usha was hesitant to accept the role due to fears over not remembering her lines: she ultimately wrote out her lines by hand to help with active recall during filming.
 Usha and Putthipong grew close during principal photography, with Usha stating, "I felt like I was with my own grandson.
-We got along so well, [filming was] so entertaining and comfortable".
+We got along so well, [filming] was so entertaining and comfortable".

 Putthipong said that the film required "detailed and focused acting" compared to his appearances in the television series My Ambulance (2019) and I Told Sunset About You (2021): he had to lose weight and alter his natural walk and speech patterns to portray his character in the film.
-Putthipong also claimed to have declined numerous other film and television projects until How to Make Millions Before Grandma Dies.
+Putthipong also claimed to have declined numerous other film and television projects in favor of How to Make Millions Before Grandma Dies.
 In an interview with The Review Geek in August 2024, Pat said he catered the screenplay and the character to fit Putthipong.
 This included using a year's worth of acting workshops, in place of standard rehearsals, between Pat and Putthipong to finalize his character prior to filming.
 The remaining cast was then rounded out, which included the feature film debut for Tontawan "Tu" Tantivejakul.